soarbear/Binance_triangle_arbitrage_bot/README.md

 Proof-of-concept robot finding and trading triangle arbitrage on Binance by using recursice algorithm in python.

-It is NOT the bot making money.
+It is NOT the robot making money.

 # Requirements